Lofton R. Henderson

 Lofton Russell Henderson (May 24, 1903 – June 4, 1942) was a United States Marine Corps aviator during World War II.
 He commanded Marine Scout Bombing Squadron 241 (VMSB-241) at the Battle of Midway and died while leading his squadron in an attack against Japanese aircraft carriers.

 Biography

 Early years

 Lofton Henderson was born on May 24, 1903, in Lorain, Ohio.
 He attended Lorain High School and was captain of the football team.
-He graduated from the United States Naval Academy in 1926 along with Carlton Hutchins, Max Leslie, and C. Wade McClusky.
+He graduated from the United States Naval Academy in 1926 along with Howard W. Gilmore, Carlton Hutchins, Max Leslie, and C. Wade McClusky.

 Early Marine Corps career

 Henderson departed the United States on November 3, 1927 from San Francisco, California and arrived at Chingwangtao, China on December 16, 1927.
 He was assigned as a platoon commander with the 15th Machine Gun and Howitzer Company, 12th Regiment, 3rd Brigade at Tientsin.
 After passing a flight physical while in China, he received orders to report to Observation Squadron 8 (VO-8M) in San Diego, California.
 He departed China on July 28, 1928 onboard the USS Chaumont (AP-5) arriving in San Francisco on August 17, 1928.

 He also served in various Caribbean stations, and on the aircraft carriers Langley (CV-1), Ranger (CV-4), and Saratoga (CV-3).